Writing copy is tough.

 In passive sentences, the subject is the recipient of the action.
 In active sentences, the subject performs the action.

-- Passive Voice: Some interesting tactics are explained in this article.
+- PASSIVE: Some interesting tactics are explained in this article.

-- Active Voice: This article explains some interesting tactics.
+- ACTIVE: This article explains some interesting tactics.

 “Sentences with more complex grammatical structures [are] more difficult to understand or comprehend.
 This comprehension difficulty could affect the persuasion process negatively, presumably because comprehension is an antecedent to persuasion…” (pp. 373)

 Active sentences increase processing fluency.
-Because readers can digest your message more easily, they experience a positive subtle emotion (which gets misattributed to you and your content).
+Because readers can digest your message more easily, they experience a positive emotion (which they misattribute to your copy).

 Tactic 2: Describe Information Using Positive Frames